 RALLY ON—It’s Working!

-This week has started strong for our country’s babies.
-With Monday’s first-ever Virtual #Rally4Babies, our youngest children finally took center stage.
+With our first-ever Virtual #Rally4Babies, our youngest children finally took center stage.

 Make no mistake about it—the #Rally4Babies was a landmark event, and the support it garnered took our breath away.
 What inspired us?